mendersoftware/mender-docs/04.System-updates-Debian-family/02.Convert-a-Mender-Debian-image/docs.md

 ---

-`mender-convert` can be used to convert existing disk images for use with Mender.
+The `mender-convert` utility can be used to convert existing disk images for use with Mender.
 It will generate a new disk image with two rootfs partitions, install a bootloader that supports booting either of the root partitions and install the Mender client and its configuration.